awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. In the **Command** box, run an AWS CLI command like the following:

    ```
-   aws --region the AWS Region of your source AMI ssm start-automation-execution --document-name your document name --parameters parameters for the document
+   aws --region the AWS Region of your source AMI ssm start-automation-execution --document-name your runbook name --parameters parameters for the runbook
    ```

-   The following example command uses the **UpdateMyLatestWindowsAmi** document and the Systems Manager Parameter `latestAmi` created in [Walkthrough: Simplify AMI patching using Automation, AWS Lambda, and Parameter Store](automation-walk-patch-windows-ami-simplify.md):
+   The following example command uses the **UpdateMyLatestWindowsAmi** runbook and the Systems Manager Parameter `latestAmi` created in [Walkthrough: Simplify AMI patching using Automation, AWS Lambda, and Parameter Store](automation-walk-patch-windows-ami-simplify.md):

    ```
    aws --region region-id ssm start-automation-execution \